Introduction

 radvel(orb, mjd("2025-01-01"))

-If you need to calculate many different properties, e.g. both x and y position at a given time/location, it is more efficient to calculate the orbit solution a single time.
+If you need to calculate many different properties, e.g. both x and y position at a given time/location, it is more efficient to calculate the orbit solution a single time and query the result as needed.

 Host calculations